René Descartes: Mind–body dualism

 Descartes, influenced by the automatons on display at the Château de Saint-Germain-en-Laye near Paris, investigated the connection between mind and body, and how they interact.
 His main influences for dualism were theology and physics.
-The theory on the dualism of mind and body is Descartes's signature doctrine and permeates other theories he advanced.
+The theory on the dualism of mind and body is Descartes' signature doctrine and permeates other theories he advanced.
 Known as Cartesian dualism (or mind–body dualism), his theory on the separation between the mind and the body went on to influence subsequent Western philosophies.
 In Meditations on First Philosophy, Descartes attempted to demonstrate the existence of God and the distinction between the human soul and the body.
 Humans are a union of mind and body; thus Descartes's dualism embraced the idea that mind and body are distinct but closely joined.
 While many contemporary readers of Descartes found the distinction between mind and body difficult to grasp, he thought it was entirely straightforward.
 Descartes employed the concept of modes, which are the ways in which substances exist.
 In Principles of Philosophy, Descartes explained, "we can clearly perceive a substance apart from the mode which we say differs from it, whereas we cannot, conversely, understand the mode apart from the substance".
 To perceive a mode apart from its substance requires an intellectual abstraction, which Descartes explained as follows:

 The intellectual abstraction consists in my turning my thought away from one part of the contents of this richer idea the better to apply it to the other part with greater attention.
 Thus, when I consider a shape without thinking of the substance or the extension whose shape it is, I make a mental abstraction.

 According to Descartes, two substances are really distinct when each of them can exist apart from the other.
 Thus, Descartes reasoned that God is distinct from humans, and the body and mind of a human are also distinct from one another.
 He argued that the great differences between body (an extended thing) and mind (an un-extended, immaterial thing) make the two ontologically distinct.
 According to Descartes's indivisibility argument, the mind is utterly indivisible: because "when I consider the mind, or myself in so far as I am merely a thinking thing, I am unable to distinguish any part within myself; I understand myself to be something quite single and complete."